hebjornberg/quiz/README.md

 - The code has since been altered to fit the the idea of this project and have additional functionality
 - I want to add an additional thank you to the Code Institute Slack-community #community-sweden for support and assistance throughout the project, including the README-section
+- As well, I want to give credit to the Tutor Support at Code Institute for assisting me resolving bugs